BRST5:Phyllodes tumour

 Additional Information

-Due to the rare incidence of phyllodes tumors, most genomic studies are limited in number, and studies including patient follow-up information are very rare.
+Due to the rarity of phyllodes tumors, most genomic studies are limited in number, and studies including patient follow-up information are very rare.
 Thus, the true mutation rate for rare events may vary compared to the numbers presented.
-In addition, very few studies have evaluated the prognostic outcome of genomic abnormalities.
-Additional studies are needed to better characterize the landscape and clinical significance of genomic abnormalities in phyllodes tumors.
+In addition, very few studies have evaluated the prognostic value of genomic abnormalities.

 Links